w3f/Grants-Program/applications/bandot_unsecured_lending_updated.md

 5. Then Alice will delegate the amount to Bob;
 6. Bob can get his loan from the pool.

+#### Pros and Cons

+Pros and Cons from users perspective:

+**Borrowers**

+Input ksm/dot (for over-collateral) Output bUSD
+2 ways to join the party: Credit delegation(mostly for organizations) / KYC application(mostly for individuals) + vote Can pay back in portion based on daily-charged interest(higher when it’s pass the due date) KYC application -> vetted -> white list(limited amount?) -> higher loan(good record book)

+- Risk
+  More fee + lawsuit/liquidation if default
+- Benefit
+  Utilize the provided liquidity with/without collateral

+**Lenders**

+- Risk
+  Default loans cause money losing
+- Benefit
+  High APR 10%

+**Bandot platform**

+Reserve pool, Record book

+- Risk
+  Bad loans
+- Benefit
+  Platform fee

+**Risk Management**

+- Openlaw, a blockchain-based protocol for the creation and execution of legal agreements, use smart contracts and laws to ensure that loans will be repaid on time
+- Credit model, KYC,DID,
+- Bandot Council, Insurance + Emergency Shutdown

 #### Limitations

 At current stage, team only implement the funding pool contract and oracle module for the protocol.
 After investigating OpenLaw integration, team would integrate OpenLaw into the protocol.

+**Initial OpenLaw workflow**

+The underlaying workflow v0.1:

+Work paths: Openlaw(vault) -> Moonbeam(pallet_evm) -> Bandot ink!(chain_extension)

+First of all, we need to know how moonbeam bridge works.
+The whole bridge is composed of bridge contracts, handler contracts and  relayer on both of the source chain and the target chain.
+The target contracts from both sides will implement the cross chain message passing.

+The process works as follow:

+* User A deposits bUSD(Bandot stable coin), and gets the pool tokens in return from the pool to represent the deposited assets.
+The pool tokens can be traded in the second market for the purpose of providing liquidity.
+User A can also choose to delegate the right to use part of the tokens to the borrowers.
+* User B would like to borrow the tokens.
+After selecting the interest rate, repay time and other parameters in the market, he/she choses A as the lender and clicks “Sign”.
+* This “Sign” will activate Openlaw and inform A to sign the contract, which is protected by law.
+* Openlaw will create a contract called valut, which is the intermediary contract between A and B to mark the amount of delegated tokens that can be used with the above operation, Bandot will perform the following steps to use the valut.
+* Take this valut contract as the target contract in the figure above(From Moonbeam), and implement the contract on Ethereum through Moonbeam.
+So that there are target contracts in both Moonbeam and Ethereum network.
+The operations on the target (valut) contract on Moonbeam will be synchronized to Ethereum by the bridge.
+* User B calls the borrowing function to borrow the assets.
+Our bank contract can send cross chain messages to moonbeam through chain extension in Bandot, reducing the amount of available delegated tokens in the valut.
+* Then it will trigger the Borrow function on Bandot (as A) to borrow the tokens.
+Meanwhile, the pool will generate the debt tokens which represent the mount of tokens got lend and give them to A.
+* User B pays back to the pool, which will reduce A’s debt tokens.

 ### Ecosystem Fit